elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-the-base-case-function-in-both-strong-and-normal-induction.md

 url: /learn/mathematics/questions/how-does-the-base-case-function-in-both-strong-and-normal-induction
 score: -1.0
 related_article1:
-    id: 170694
+    id: 170703
-    title: >-
-        Explain the role of the base case in proving properties of the Fibonacci sequence using normal induction.
+    title: What are the steps involved in an inductive proof of the Fibonacci sequence?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-role-of-the-base-case-in-proving-properties-of-the-fibonacci-sequence-using-normal-induction
+    url: /learn/mathematics/questions/what-are-the-steps-involved-in-an-inductive-proof-of-the-fibonacci-sequence
 related_article2:
-    id: 170694
+    id: 170705
-    title: >-
-        Explain the role of the base case in proving properties of the Fibonacci sequence using normal induction.
+    title: What is the importance of comparing Big O Notation with other notations?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-role-of-the-base-case-in-proving-properties-of-the-fibonacci-sequence-using-normal-induction
+    url: /learn/mathematics/questions/what-is-the-importance-of-comparing-big-o-notation-with-other-notations
 related_article3:
-    id: 170694
+    id: 170689
-    title: >-
-        Explain the role of the base case in proving properties of the Fibonacci sequence using normal induction.
+    title: In what way is strong induction applied to solve the Coin Change Problem?
     subject: Mathematics
+    url: /learn/mathematics/questions/in-what-way-is-strong-induction-applied-to-solve-the-coin-change-problem
+related_article4:
+    id: 170703
+    title: What are the steps involved in an inductive proof of the Fibonacci sequence?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-are-the-steps-involved-in-an-inductive-proof-of-the-fibonacci-sequence
+related_article5:
+    id: 170693
+    title: Describe how normal induction can be applied to the Coin Change Problem.
+    subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-role-of-the-base-case-in-proving-properties-of-the-fibonacci-sequence-using-normal-induction
+    url: /learn/mathematics/questions/describe-how-normal-induction-can-be-applied-to-the-coin-change-problem
 ---

 &nbsp;